mackeylab/bids_ppc_scripts/fix_topup_sequences/README.md

 Often see people collect a few b=0 images, but strictly speaking you only need one b=0 in each encoding direction.
 We have a b=0 in one direction at the end of our main DTI scan, and a b=0 in our TOPUP scan in the other direction, then we can use those two B0's to feed into TOPUP.

 Basically, we copy out the last B0 volume from the diffusion scan (which is acquired in the -j direction) and the first volume from the TOPUP scan (which is acquired in the j direction), and rename them BIDS-valid names and put them in the fieldmap folder.
+Then, we copy the `.json` file for the diffusion scan over to  `subject/fmap` and rename it appropriately, as well as renaming the `.json` file for the TOPUP scan to the right name.
+This is in order to preserve the needed information about `TotalReadoutTime` and `PhaseEncodingDirection`.

 See also some posts on Neurostars here: https://neurostars.org/t/not-included-error-bval-and-bvec-fmap-files/4678/9